Please enter both an email address and a password.

 Surgical First Assistant

-Surgical First AssistantSurgical First Assistants are registered healthcare professionals who provide continuous competent and dedicated assistance under the direct supervision of the operating surgeon throughout the procedure, whilst not performing any form of surgical intervention.
-Read a real-life case study, written by a Surgical First Assistant.
+Surgical First AssistantSurgical First Assistants (SFAs) are registered healthcare professionals who provide continuous competent and dedicated assistance under the direct supervision of the operating surgeon throughout the procedure, whilst not performing any form of surgical intervention.
+Find a real-life case study, written by a Surgical First Assistant.

-Did you know that Surgical First Assistants are now eligible to join the RCS as associate members?
-As an associate member, you will be able to access a range of valuable benefits and access a 50% discount on membership during 2018.
-Find out more and join today.
+Did you know that Surgical First Assistants are eligible to join RCS England as a Surgical Team member?
+As a Surgical Team Member, you will be able to access a range of valuable benefits.
+Learn more about membership and join today.

 Area of practice